molszanski/iti/snow-splash/README.md

 **Can I have multiple application containers?**

 Yes, no problem at all.
 If you want, they can even share tokens and hence instances!

+**Why `getContainerSet` and others are always async?**

+This is temporary(?) limitation to keep typescript happy and typescript types reasonable sane